simpleweb/romulus-cli/README.md

   debugger provided
 - Automatic versioning of iOS and Android versions based on the `package.json` version
-- Pattern to manage Flow types across the app
 - Generic app icon that can be processed through a separate generator to handle all your iOS and Android icons